-ii) Strategic Issues from the 2019/20 Council Plan Risk Mitigation Green Council Funding will not be secured for priority flood alleviation schemes.
-Inability to secure the WG grant funding and/or FCC capital funding necessary to deliver priority flood alleviation schemes.
-Review our approach to funding capital projects.
-Serving Council The scale of the financial challenge.
-Reduction in funding of Revenue Support Grant leading to challenging financial position for the Council in its ability to set a balanced budget.
-The Medium Term Financial Strategy (MTFS) continues to be reviewed to forecast the financial resources to be available to the Council during the period based on the best available intelligence and identification of solutions available.
+ii) Strategic Issues from the 2019/20 Council Plan Ris sk Mi tigation Green Council Funding will not be secured for priority flood alleviation schemes. • Inability to secure the WG grant funding and/or FCC capital funding necessary to deliver priority flood alleviation schemes. • Review our approach to funding capital projects.
+Serving Council The scale of the financial challenge. • Reduction in funding of Revenue Support Grant leading to challenging financial position for the Council in its ability to set a balanced budget. • The Medium Term Financial Strategy (MTFS) continues to be reviewed to forecast the financial resources to be available to the Council during the period based on the best available intelligence and identification of solutions available.
 National and local solutions for addressing the budget gap continue to be explored.
-Serving Council Fully funding demand led services and inflationary pressures.
-Reductions or cessation of services.
-High increases in Council Tax level.
-National lobbying for improved funding for local government in Wales to include indexation of nationally agreed pay award, increases in demand and Nationally agreed legislative changes.
+Page 152 Serving Council Fully funding demand led services and inflationary pressures. • Reductions or cessation of services.
+High increases in Council Tax level. • National lobbying for improved funding for local government in Wales to include indexation of nationally agreed pay award, increases in demand and Nationally agreed legislative changes.
 Maximisation of business planning efficiencies from Portfolios and increases to fees and charges.
-Serving Council Meeting Internal Targets. • Impact on the overall financial position of the Authority impacting on Medium Term Financial Strategy.
-Review of in year efficiencies and mitigate any shortfalls.
+Serving Council Meeting Internal Targets. • Impact on the overall financial position of the Authority impacting on Medium Term Financial Strategy. • Review of in year efficiencies and mitigate any shortfalls.
 Review of income and expenditure to ensure financial management is robust.
 Review at Programme Board and escalation as necessary.
-Serving Council Increasing costs of service delivery and rising demand for some services.
-We may not be able to deliver services or may not be able to set a legal balanced budget.
-Regular monitoring of budgets.
+Serving Council Increasing costs of service delivery and rising demand for some services. • We may not be able to deliver services or may not be able to set a legal balanced budget. • Regular monitoring of budgets.
 Escalation of areas of increasing financial risk such as increased cost and demand.
 Seek additional national funding for inflationary uplifts and areas of high service demand.
 Challenge by finance for mitigation within the service.
 Prevention strategies to minimise demand.
 Regular reporting to COT/Cabinet/Council.

-ii) Strategic Issues from the 2019/20 Council Plan Risk Mi itigation Corporate Finance Increasing Debt.
-An increase in the level of debt owed to the Council. • We are still collecting income and are only making flexibilities where tax-payers, tenants, customers and businesses approach us to request support.
+ii) Strategic Issues from the 2019/20 Council Plan Risk Mitigation Corporate Finance Increasing Debt.
+An increase in the level of debt owed to the Council.
+We are still collecting income and are only making flexibilities where tax-payers, tenants, customers and businesses approach us to request support.
 'Soft' enforcement has begun for tax-payers and tenants who are falling into debt and not made any contact with us and a first batch of reminder letters is to be issued in late May/early June.
 Full enforcement action cannot resume until it is sensitive to do so.
-This risk will need to be taken into account in the review of the Medium-Term Financial Strategy (MTFS). orate Finance ficient reserves level.
-Insufficient reserves remain following the response phase. • Protect an over-exposure of our reserves by maximising our claim grants to Welsh Government for refunds of additional emergency expenditure and the recovery of lost income. - orate Finance ficient reserves level impacts financial ence. • Insufficient reserves impact on the financial resilience of the Council to sustain a lengthy recovery phase.
 This risk will need to be taken into account in the review of the Medium-Term Financial Strategy (MTFS).
+Corporate Finance Insufficient reserves level.
+Insufficient reserves remain following the response phase.
+Protect an over-exposure of our reserves by maximising our claim grants to Welsh Government for refunds of additional emergency expenditure and the recovery of lost income.
+Corporate Finance Insufficient reserves level impacts financial resilience. • Insufficient reserves impact on the financial resilience of the Council to sustain a lengthy recovery phase.